 Foreclosure and short sale laws are inconsistent; however, the laws in the seller’s jurisdiction will govern the short sale.
 Lack of engagement and participation in the short sale process will always be detrimental to the sellers.
 It is important to note that short-selling the property does not mean the seller will no longer be liable for the remaining balance on the loan.
 The short sale approval letter, which should be reviewed by a real estate attorney, will stipulate the lender’s approval to participate in the short sale and provide a deficiency waiver.

-What Steps Should You Take Before Choosing a Short Sale or Foreclosure
+What Steps Should You Take Before Choosing a Short Sale or Foreclosure?

 Making a financial decision under pressure frequently results in a self-damaging outcome.
 It is better to take a healthy step back instead of making a rash decision.
 There are several options available to help mitigate losing your home.
 They are as follows: